rodrigo0109/fullTimeForce/README.md

 Then, to start the application in your browser, you must execute the following line of code in the frontend (client) terminal:
+Then open a tab in your browser with the url <http://localhost:5173/>

 ```
 npm run dev